vuejs/docs/src/guide/extras/web-components.md

 ## Using Custom Elements in Vue

-Vue [scores a perfect 100% in the Custom Elements Everywhere tests](https://custom-elements-everywhere.com/libraries/vue/results/results.html).
 Consuming custom elements inside a Vue application largely works the same as using native HTML elements, with a few things to keep in mind:

 ### Skipping Component Resolution